Teaching your child about finance with digital pocket money

 Digital pocket money for children

-Following the arrival of the newest member of the royal family, its a timely reminder of how events such as having children are a great time to start thinking about the future, particularly when it comes to finances and how to teach your children about money.
+Events such as having children are a great time to start thinking about the future, particularly when it comes to finances and how to teach your children about money.

 Children learn about money from their parents

 When you have children, it’s not only important to plan your own money and save for their future, but it’s also important to teach your children about money and instill some financial education.

 It’s never too early to teach your little ones the importance of managing their money and saving.
 After all, parents have the biggest influence when it comes to shaping their children’s attitudes to money.